Jacques-Antoine/Movie-Project/README.md

 # Movie-Project

-### Data preprocessing of a dataset of over 700,000 records into a cleaner version
+### Data preprocessing of a dataset of over 700,000 records into a cleaner version exported to Power BI